-In lieu of in-person meetings, I have been hosting virtual City Views conversations.
-Each guest had a unique perspective on a different facet of local government, and we have had fantastic discussions involving questions from the community on how we can all help improve our city and disseminate helpful information for residents.
-You can see a full list of upcoming City Views under the "Stay in Touch" portion of our website.
+In 2020, I held a series of online City Views conversations.
+Each guest had a unique perspective on a different facet of local government, and we had fantastic discussions involving questions from the community on how we can all help improve our city and disseminate helpful information for residents.

 City Views resulted in great conversations and resources being shared about unemployment benefits, homelessness, snow plowing, our libraries, law enforcement, and more.